matwilso/matwilso.github.io/_posts/gpt-sim.md

 Discovering that it can do better at its objective by influencing its data sources?

 I believe we can build super powerful systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
-In terms of the optimization process, if evolution of humans worked, deep learning of neural networks should definitely work.
+In terms of optimization processes, if evolution of humans worked, deep learning of neural networks should definitely work.

-Evolution optimizes through the survive-and-reproduce incentive, and operates at glacial speed.
+Evolution optimizes through survive-and-reproduce incentive, and operates at glacial speed.
 It turns out that a certain specific run of this gets you human-level intelligence.
 It turns out that pretty general reasoning abilities is what helps you do that in a certain niche of the ecosystem.